-3. Set-aside Preferences (9% Applications eligible for up to 30% boost in eligible basis).
+3. Set-asideSet-Aside Preferences (9% Applications eligible for up to thirty percent (30%) boost in eligible basis).

-MHDC will endeavor to set aside 33% of Federal and State LIHTC (4% Credit and 9% Credit) for developments containing units qualifying under the Set-aside Preferences outside the geographic set-aside, subject to the quality of the applications received under the Set-aside Preferences and their ability to meet selection criteria and underwriting requirements described in this Plan.
-The Set-aside Preferences shall consist of two separate and distinct priorities: Permanent Supportive Housing and Vulnerable Persons, as defined and set forth in more detail below.
-Developments applying under the Set-aside Preferences must select either the Permanent Supportive Housing Priority or the Vulnerable Persons Priority, but not both.
+MHDC will endeavor to set aside thirty percent (33%) of Federal and State LIHTC (4% Credit and 9% Credit)

+for developments containing units qualifying under the Set-asideSet-Aside Preferences outside the geographic set-aside, subject to the quality of the applications received under the Set-asideSet-Aside Preferences and their ability to meet selection criteria and underwriting requirementstandards described in this PlanQAP.
+The Set-asideSet-Aside Preferences shall consist of two separate and distinct priorities: Permanent Supportive Housing and Vulnerable Persons, as defined and set forth in more detail below.
+Developments applying under the Set-asideSet-Aside Preferences must select either the Permanent Supportive Housing Priority or the Vulnerable Persons Priority, but not both.